lyklecharova/react-project/README.md

 # General Requirements:

     * The main part includes a dashboard for creating recipes.
+    * A guest should have access:
+     Home page,
-    * A guest should have access to the Home, Dashboard (with no access to Edit and Delete buttons, only able to read content), Login, and Register pages.
+     Dashboard page (with no access to Edit and Delete buttons, only able to read content), Login and Register pages.
     * A logged-in user (author) should have access to the Create Recipes, Profile, and Logout pages.
             * A logged-in user (author) has access to Edit and Delete buttons.